Locations:

 How to reduce cognitive dissonance

-Here are some ways to make sure your actions and values are aligned so that you can minimize internal and external conflict when you have cognitive dissonance:
+Here are some ways to make sure your actions and values are aligned so that you can minimize internal and external conflict when you have cognitive dissonance.

 • Be assertive about your needs.
 Set healthy boundaries from the beginning and reinstate them if someone crosses a line.
 By being assertive about your values, you can minimize continued conflict from the start but also empower yourself to hold that space for your needs.

 • Table the discussion and walk away if you need to.
-Sometimes, when you’re faced with difficult decisions in the moment, it’s best to take a break and revisit it later when all parties have processed what’s happened.
+Sometimes, when you’re faced with difficult decisions in the moment, it’s best to take a break and revisit them later when all parties have processed what’s happened.
 This is especially true if you’re caught up in a toxic work environment and struggle to align your values with those of the company or supervisor you work for.

 • Take action.
 Sometimes, new information leads to cognitive dissonance, but that also allows you to take new actions you may not have thought about taking before.
-For example, if you care about recycling but you don’t have access to those services, you could advocate for it at city hall, create a community discussion about starting a recycling program or find a nearby recycling center to better align with your values.
+For example, if you care about recycling but don’t have access to those services, you could advocate for it at city hall, create a community discussion about starting a recycling program or find a nearby recycling center to better align with your values.

 • Challenge your beliefs.
 At the end of the day, it’s good to challenge what you believe.
 That’s how we grow and evolve into better people.
 When you discover new information and you’re faced with the uncomfortable decision to … well, make decisions, embracing a positive outlook can help you feel like you’re on the right track without compromising who you are as an individual.

-“As young people evolve into adulthood, they often begin questioning what gives them meaning.
-Oftentimes, their values and beliefs are closely aligned with their parents or caregivers,” says Dr. Prewitt.
 “As they gain more independence, they realize some of those beliefs might be holding them back or don’t add up in the way they used to, so they start reevaluating their beliefs.
 That can be a positive thing.”

 Learn more about our editorial process.